lexiconium/RL-Gym-PyTorch/CartPole/README.md

 | 2   | Pole Angle            | ~ -0.418 rad (-24°)** | ~ 0.418 rad (24°)** |
 | 3   | Pole Angular Velocity | -Inf                 | Inf                |

-**Note:** above denotes the ranges of possible observations for each element, but in two cases this range exceeds the range of possible values in an un-terminated episode:
+**Note**: above denotes the ranges of possible observations for each element, but in two cases this range exceeds the range of possible values in an un-terminated episode:

 - `*`: the cart x-position can be observed between `(-4.8, 4.8)`, but an episode terminates if the cart leaves the